Are you considering stopping your medical plan and saving that premium to self-fund your medical cover?

 This is a financial NO-NO!

-And potential misfortune for you, will not wait for NHI to happen!
+And any potential medical misfortune that may happen to you, will not wait for the NHI to be in place either!

 Unless you are going to save a large amount every month and substantially increase it every year, you will never have enough saved to really protect you from high costs.
 Never!

-The scheme cannot exclude any condition that was not diagnosed or treated in the 12 months prior to applying to join.
+The scheme cannot exclude any condition that was not diagnosed or treated in the 12 months prior to applying to joining.

 They must cover 270 life-threatening medical emergencies and 26 chronic conditions, irrespective of the plan you join.